Symbols For The Hunger Games

 The Cornucopia: A Symbol of Abundance and Deadly Competition

 The Cornucopia, overflowing with supplies at the beginning of the Games, is a powerful symbol of both abundance and deadly competition.
-It represents the allure of survival and the desperate struggle for resources.
+In practice, it represents the allure of survival and the desperate struggle for resources.
 The initial rush towards the Cornucopia showcases the brutal nature of the Games and the lengths to which the tributes will go to survive.
 It is a microcosm of the larger societal struggle for resources and power.

 District 12: A Symbol of Poverty, Resilience, and Hidden Strength

-However, District 12 also showcases the power of community and the bonds of kinship that help people survive.
+On the flip side, District 12 also showcases the power of community and the bonds of kinship that help people survive.
 The close-knit community of District 12 shows the strength and resilience that can develop in the face of adversity.

 The Capitol: A Symbol of Excess, Decadence, and Oppression